 - 1. Asthma: This need scored lower on CHNA priority and scored much lower on leveraging local assets and existence of evidence-based or promising approaches, compared to the four needs that were selected to be addressed.
-It also scored lower than two of the four chosen needs with regard to leveraging Kaiser Permanente assets. - 2.
+It also scored lower than two of the four chosen needs to leverage Kaiser Permanente assets. - 2.
 Cancer: This need scored much lower on CHNA priority and leveraging local assets compared to the four needs that were selected to be addressed.
-It also scored lower than three of the four chosen needs with regard to both feasibility
+It also scored lower than three of the four chosen needs in feasibility and leveraging Kaiser Permanente assets.

-- and leveraging Kaiser Permanente assets. - 3.
-Community and Family Safety: This need scored lower on CHNA priority and leveraging Kaiser Permanente assets, and scored much lower on evidence-based or promising approaches, compared to the four needs that were selected to be addressed.
+- 3. Community and Family Safety: This need scored lower on CHNA priority and leveraging Kaiser Permanente assets and scored much lower on evidence-based or promising approaches, compared to the four needs that were selected to be addressed.
 It also scored lower than three of the four chosen needs on feasibility. - 4.
 Economic Security: This need scored lower on CHNA priority compared to the four needs that were selected to be addressed.
-Regarding evidence-based or promising approaches, leveraging Kaiser Permanente assets, and feasibility, it scored lower than three of the four chosen needs. - 5.
-Environment: This need scored lower on all five selection criteria compared to the four needs that were selected to be addressed. - 6.
-Transportation and Traffic: This need scored lower on four of the five selection criteria compared to the four needs that were selected to be addressed.
-Regarding the fifth criterion, evidence-based or promising approaches, it scored lower than three of the four chosen needs.
+For evidence-based or promising approaches, leveraging Kaiser Permanente assets, and feasibility, it scored lower than three of the four chosen needs. - 5.
+Environment: This need scored lower on all five selection criteria compared to the four needs that were selected to be addressed.